-Thanks to The Valley Foundation, the Office of Community Engagement, sponsors a paid fellowship program that provides 2nd year medical students (and beyond) the opportunity to work on community-responsive research or service projects that meet the community-identified needs in Santa Clara or San Mateo Counties
+Thanks to The Valley Foundation, the Office of Community Engagement, sponsors a paid fellowship program that provides, 1st year Summer and 2nd+ year, medical students the opportunity to work on community-responsive research or service projects that meet community-identified needs in Santa Clara or San Mateo Counties.

 WHY A VALLEY FELLOWSHIP?